‘BB19’ Spoilers: Jessica Graf Confronts Elena About The Vote Flip, Reveals She Won The Final Temptation

 — hamsterwatch #bb19 (@hamsterwatch) July 27, 2017

 Big Brother 19 spoilers reveal that Ramses will be leaving as planned.
-Who do you want to win Week 5 HOH competition?
+Who do you want to win the Week 5 HOH competition?
 Share your opinion in the comments section below.
-Don’t forget to come back later for more Big Brother 19 spoilers, news, and live feed updates!
+Don’t forget to come back later for more Big Brother 19 spoilers, news, and live feed updates.

 [Featured Image by CBS]